 Skip to main content

-If you are a Claude Team or Enterprise admin, utilizing the Barndoor ToolIQ MCP simplifies your user’s experience in accessing your organization’s business systems while providing IT the access control governance tools to ensure AI is adopted safely.
-Instead of needing to configure, expose and manage the numerous connector MCP’s of the systems your organization uses and training your users how to enable/disable each when using Claude, you configure our single Barndoor ToolIQ URL and then let the Barndoor platform handle all the downstream access control and interactions.
+If you are a Claude Team or Enterprise admin, the Barndoor ToolIQ MCP simplifies your users’ experience accessing your organization’s business systems while giving IT the access-control and governance tooling to ensure AI is adopted safely.
+Instead of configuring, exposing, and managing a separate connector MCP for every system your organization uses — and training users on when to enable or disable each one — you configure a single Barndoor ToolIQ URL and let the Barndoor platform handle all the downstream access control and interactions.
 Your users then connect through that single entry point, while Barndoor decides which MCP servers, tools, and policies apply to them at runtime.

 Best For: Enterprise teams that want one controlled Claude connector, centralized policy enforcement, and a simpler rollout and experience for users.